Closing your business

 - Close your GST/HST accounts with CRA

 When closing your business, remember to complete the required Canada Revenue Agency forms.
-Find out when CRA will allow you to close your GST/HST account.
+Find out when and how to close your GST/HST account and the ensuing obligations.
 Use this checklist from the Canada Revenue Agency to help you understand each stage of the lifecycle of your business.

 When closing your business, remember to complete the required Canada Revenue Agency forms.

-Find out when CRA will allow you to close your GST/HST account.
+Find out when and how to close your GST/HST account and the ensuing obligations.

 Use this checklist from the Canada Revenue Agency to help you understand each stage of the lifecycle of your business.